 Good question.
 Some LIBOR loans never went into this detail, some did and based it on a LIBOR deposit.
 A possible answer would be to use the USD SOFR ICE Swap Rate (HERE), whenever ICE starts to publish it.
 That rate, on the date of prepayment, applied to the prepaid amount for the remainder of the interest period or fiscal quarter, on an ACT/360 basis should be a fair estimate of the cost to the bank.
 With that said, an argument can be made that a premium could be added because there are transaction costs beyond what may be captured by the USD SOFR ICE Swap Rate.
 To be clear, there are other possible metrics too (e.g., just go with Term SOFR or Term SOFR+Adjustment for the remainder of the interest period).
 Maybe that is where parties should focus energy today.
 Not on the existence of breakage costs, but instead on “They exist, but how expensive is breaking up with our new partner, SOFR.”

-Danielle is an associate in Moore & Van Allen’s Financial Services group.
-She represents banks, financial institutions, and corporate clients in secured and unsecured lending transactions, including single-lender and ...
+Danielle is an associate in Moore & Van Allen’s Bankruptcy & Financial Restructuring group.
+She represents banks, financial institutions, and corporate clients in restructuring and corporate bankruptcy matters.
+Danielle ...

 Ed's practice is focused on swaps, derivatives, general corporate matters, and advising clients on various types of debt and equity capital market activities (e.g., security private placements, loans and revolving credit ...

 About MVA White Collar Defense, Investigations, and Regulatory Advice Blog

 As government authorities around the world conduct overlapping investigations and bring parallel proceedings in evolving regulatory environments, companies face challenging regulatory and criminal enforcement dynamics.
 We help keep our clients up to date in these fast-moving areas and to serve as a thought leader.